rdlauer/articles/blues/triangulation/triangulation.md

 ## Summary

-While GPS is the de facto standard for identifying the precise location of an IoT device, and should be the first option when gathering location data, the Notecard's triangulation capabilities provide options when GPS isn't available.
+While GPS is the de facto standard for identifying the precise location of an IoT device, and should always be the first option when gathering location data, the Notecard's triangulation capabilities provide options when GPS isn't available.

 Happy Mapping with the Notecard and Notehub! 📍🗺